wildfly-security/wildfly-openssl/README.md

 This project provides OpenSSL bindings for Java.
 As much as possible they attempt to use existing JSSE API's, so the SSLContext should be usable as a drop in replacement for applications that are currently using JSSE.

+This code was originally based on the Tomcat Native code, however it has been fairly extensively modified to more closely align with JSSE and to support dynamic linking.

 Usage
 =====